 Angela Rippon talks cars

-Women move online
+Women move to online car selling

-So what impact has this had on the industry?
+So what impact has this had on the car selling industry?
 Recent figures seem to suggest it’s increasingly driving women online.
 Buyacar saw a 58% increase last year in the number of women bypassing the dealer and buying through the internet instead - double the increase seen for men.

 The same trends can be seen for car selling, where a raft of online car buying services have emerged to replace the need for that forecourt experience which so many sellers seem to dread.